A lot of students find Verbal Reasoning (VR) hard.

-Use the feedback on our software to find out which sections are causing you trouble.
+Use the detailed feedback in our UCAT Online Course to find out which sections are causing you trouble.

 You repeat the microskill of inference scanning until it becomes second nature, like a reflex.
 We tell you the word, you scan for evidence as fast as you can then click on the correct sentence.
 Your score depends on the difficulty level and your speed.

 Think of it like a musician repeating a difficult passage until they can do it in their sleep.

 Do you need help with preparing for the UCAT?
 Head over to our UCAT Online Course and we’ll get you signed up to guide you through the whole process.